 DICOM objects returned shall be PS3.10 binary objects encoded in a requested Transfer Syntax (Explicit VR Little Endian by default) with one message part per DICOM Instance.

-Other types of responses will be encoded in the following manner: (see Figure 6.5-1).
+Other types of rResponses will shall be encoded in the following manner: (see Figure 6.5-1).

+DICOM Files as defined in PS3.10, encoded in a requested Transfer Syntax (Explicit VR Little Endian by default) with one message part per DICOM Instance

 All XML responses shall be encoded as described in the Native DICOM Model defined in PS3.19 with one message part per XML object.

 All JSON responses shall be encoded as a DICOM JSON Model Object as defined in Annex F.